growilabs/growi-docs/docs/en/guide/features/bootstrap.md

 You can decorate text using [Bootstrap](https://getbootstrap.jp/docs/5.3/getting-started/introduction/)(Bootstrap 5).

-Here are the syntax and usage examples of Bootstrap that can be used in GROWI.
+Here are the HTML code and usage examples of Bootstrap that can be used in GROWI.
 You can use the examples as they are.

 ## [Badges](https://getbootstrap.jp/docs/5.3/components/badge/)